 MOROCCO: Oceans, Deserts and Cities

-A Photographic Expedition with David Samuel Robbins
+A Photographic Expedition with Adam L. Weintraub and David Samuel Robbins

 Next, we tour the extensive Roman Ruins of Volubilis (another UNESCO site) before continuing onward to Fes, one of Morocco’s 4 “Imperial Cities”.
 In Fes we’ll explore the vast, medieval-era maze of narrow alleyways within the old Medina quarter, where there are seemingly endless, densely clustered shops of all kinds, offering everything from fresh produce and exotic spices to North Africa’s finest traditional carpets, jewelry and tribal masks.

 Beyond the Medina, we will visit traditional artisan workshops for ceramics, metalworkers and woodcarvers specializing in intricate geometric inlay work.

 Leaving Fes, we travel south through the stunning scenery of the Atlas Mountains and then emerge into the Sahara.
 In Rissani we’ll visit the bustling Thursday local market, an authentic Moroccan market rarely visited by foreigners.
 From Rissani we drive onward to the Merzouga area and transfer to jeeps for the ride to our deluxe tent camp, set among high dunes.
 Here we mount our camels for a ride further into the desert to experience a classic Sahara sunset, then return to our very comfortable tent camp for showers, dinner, and cold drinks.